brimdata/zync/design.md

 Note that it is an invariant that the committed cursor is always less than or equal to all of the `seqno` fields in a given commit.

-Finally, we can find the max offset for each topic using
+Finally, we can find the maximum offset for each topic using
 ```
 max(kafka.offset) by kafka.topic
 ```